writethedocs/www/docs/book-club/splunk-product-docs/18-working-with-marketing.rst

 * Align on customer goals
 * Understand future goals/plans

-How Docs can Help Marketing:
+How docs can help marketing:
 * Share your knowledge of what users find helpful
 * Information you develop could inform marketing content
 * Your product knowledge can improve the relevance of marketing content